Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Sonja was born and raised in the QC, lived internationally, hopped around the Midwest to the Pacific Northwest, and has settled once again in Davenport.
 Sonja is the leader of our hydroponics container, growing leafy greens and root vegetables that are distributed throughout the community.

-Leslie Klipsch, community engagement manager
+Leslie Klipsch, director of community engagement

 Ann McGlynn, executive director